 There are a number of standard reports related to project management.
 These can be run with specific filters to see the desired outputs.
 For more information, see Project Manager Reports, Project Highlight Report, and the Period Project Report (PPR).

 Additional reports and dashboards can be created by the administrator and shared with the organization and appropriate team members.

 Professional Services Resource Management

-This capability supports the viewing and managing of your entire resource pool, allowing you to assign the right resources at the right time for more efficient and profitable project delivery across all engagements.Read more
+This capability supports the viewing and managing of an entire resource pool, enabling the assignment of the right resources at the right time for more efficient and profitable project delivery across all engagements.Read more

 Billing and Revenue Recognition